 Applying for a Patent

-A patent is applied for in writing from the National Board of Patents and Registration of Finland (patent office).
+A patent is applied for in writing from the Finnish Patent and Registration Office.
 The application must contain a description of the invention, i.e. specification.
 In addition, the novel and unique features of the invention need to be precisely stated in the claims, as well as the subject matter that the exclusive right is applied for.

 The claims are the core of the application, since they define the scope of protection of the patent.
 The description shall be sufficiently clear to enable a person skilled in the art, with the guidance thereof, to carry out the invention.
 It is advisable to search out professional help when drafting an application.
 Also examples of the function of the invention as well as drawings illustrating the invention are often attached to the specification.